-5. A DELAYED TRANSITION FOR THE GLOBAL SOUTH?
+5. A delayed transition for the GS?

-a.
-Theorising the concept of a Delayed Energy Transition for developing countries in the Global South i.
-What is the concept of a Delayed Energy Transition
+5.1.
+Theorising the concept of a delayed energy transition for developing countries in the GS

+5.1.1.
+What is the concept of a delayed energy transition

-The concept of a delayed energy transition for DUCGS is adapted from the Montreal Protocol on Ozone-depleting Substances.
-Article 5 of this protocol allows developing countries that had not been the major creators of the environmental problem and with low annual calculated consumption of the controlled substances identified in it to 'delay compliance' with the protocol to meet their domestic needs.
-The Article also specified a financial transfer mechanism for the funding and technical assistance of these developing countries to eliminate or reduce the use of ozone-depleting substances.
-DeSombre identified that this approach has been adopted to solve several global environmental challenges.
+The concept of a delayed energy transition for DUCGS is adapted from the Montreal Protocol on Substances that Deplete the Ozone Layer.
+Article 5 of this protocol allows developing countries that had not been the major creators of the environmental problem and with low annual calculated consumption of the controlled substances identified in it to 'delay compliance' with the protocol to meet their domestic needs.96 The article also